getporter/porter/CONTRIBUTING.md

    review, or ping in [slack][slack].
 Sometimes we have busy days, sick days, weekends and vacations, so a little patience is appreciated! 🙇‍♀️
 1. The reviewer will leave feedback.
-    * `nits`: These are suggestions that you may decide incorporate into your pull request or not without further comment.
+    * `nits`: These are suggestions that you may decide to incorporate into your pull request or not without further comment.
     * It can help to put a 👍 on comments that you have implemented so that you can keep track.